ammitra/FastSimTrackingValidation/README.md

 Default options are specified so be sure to check the cmsRun config outputs to check that the final commands used match what you intended to run.

+Finally, there is an additional step that can be included called `ANALYSIS`.
+This is intended for processing the output NanoAOD but does not currently do anything.
+It could be further developed for NanoAOD level analysis using RDataFrame.

 ### Generating with custom changes

 In order to generate events with custom private changes made to the CMSSW code base,